 Cranial nerve XI (accessory nerve).
 This nerve is involved in the movement of a muscle of the shoulders and neck.
 Your child may be asked to turn his or her head from side to side against mild resistance, or to shrug the shoulders.

 Cranial nerve XII (hypoglossal nerve).
-This nerve is responsible for movement of the tongue, along with CN IX and X. Your child may be instructed to stick out his or her tongue and speak.
+This nerve is responsible for movement of the tongue, along with CN IX and X. Your child may be asked to stick out his or her tongue and speak.

 The University of Chicago Medicine